digital-land/digital-land/content/project/developer-contributions/index.md

 ## Data fields

-The specification has not yet defined.
+The specification has not yet been defined.

 {{< govuk-section-break "xl" >}}

 ## Publications

-There are no publication for this specification.
+There are no publications for this specification.